 The Blind Spots in Industrial Temperature Sensing Systems

 Typically, temperature sensing systems are not something you think about unless they are on the fritz.
-You may not realize that even when these systems show green lights across the board, they may be a source of unseen trouble in your operation.
+You may not realize that, even when these systems show green lights across the board, they might be a source of unseen trouble in your operation.
 Many fail to identify these issues, and the associated blind spots can hurt companies in ways that sometimes go under the radar.
-In particular, current temperature sensing often represents a compromise--a compromise based on space, budget or precision.
+In particular, current temperature sensing often represents a compromise— a compromise based on space, budget or precision.
 It is now time to revisit those compromises and embrace what new technology can enable.

 Issues with Current Temperature Sensing Systems

 As much as we do not want to admit it, modern temperature sensing systems are often the children of compromise.
 They are often created after the majority of design work for the underlying equipment is complete, which means thermal systems must conform to the constraints of the underlying system.
 In different situations, that issue emerges in different ways.